Seattle: 20th century

-A movement of women arose from Seattle during the Great Depression, fueled in part by Eleanor Roosevelt's 1933 book It's Up to the Women; women pushed for recognition, not just as housewives, but as the backbone to family.
+A movement of women arose from Seattle during the Great Depression, fueled in part by Eleanor Roosevelt's 1933 book It's Up to the Women; women pushed for recognition, not just as housewives, but as the backbone of the family.
 Using newspapers and journals Working Woman and The Woman Today, women pushed to be seen as equal and receive some recognition.

 The Great Depression did not impact the University of Washington negatively.
 As schools across Washington lost funding and attendance, the university actually prospered during the time period as they focused on growing their student enrollment.
 While Seattle public schools were influenced by Washington's superintendent Worth McClure, they still struggled to pay teachers and maintain attendance.

 Seattle was the home base of impresario Alexander Pantages who, starting in 1902, opened a number of theaters in the city exhibiting vaudeville acts and silent movies.
 He went on to become one of America's greatest theater and movie tycoons.
 Scottish-born architect B. Marcus Priteca designed several theaters for Pantages in Seattle, which were later demolished or converted to other uses.
 Seattle's surviving Paramount Theatre, on which he collaborated, was not a Pantages theater.

 War work again brought local prosperity during World War II, centered on the production of Boeing aircraft.
 The war dispersed the city's numerous Japanese-American businessmen due to the Japanese American internment.
 After the World War II, however, the local economy dipped.
 It rose again with Boeing's growing dominance in the commercial airliner market.
 Seattle celebrated its restored prosperity and made a bid for world recognition with the Century 21 Exposition, the 1962 World's Fair, for which the Space Needle was built.

 Another major local economic downturn was in the late 1960s and early 1970s, at a time when Boeing was heavily affected by the oil crises, loss of government contracts, and costs and delays associated with the Boeing 747.
 Many people left the area to look for work elsewhere, and two local real estate agents put up a billboard reading "Will the last person leaving Seattle – Turn out the lights."

+747 prototype "City of Everett" at Museum of Flight in Seattle.